15 Most Beautiful Castles in Portugal

 The structure was once a monastery that King Fernando III purchased and expanded from a Moorish structure to become the Portuguese court’s summer retreat.

-The palace, which was a strong proponent of 19th century Romanticism, still preserves all of the previous century’s decorations, transporting visitors back in time.
+The palace, which strongly embraced 19th-century Romanticism, still preserves all of the previous century’s decorations, transporting visitors back in time.

 A third construction surrounds the two wings, with a fantasy castle, a drawbridge, watchtowers, and various tunnels.

-The park that surrounds the palace is 85 hectares of verdant walkways, fountains, and structures that are just as astonishing as the castle itself.
-Not to mention the Countess of Edla’s Chalet, which is also located there.
+The park surrounding the palace is 85 hectares of verdant walkways, fountains, and structures that are just as astonishing as the castle itself not to mention the Countess of Edla’s Chalet, which is also located there.

-The admission costs 14 € per adult and includes access to both the palace and the castle grounds.
-The palace is available to the public from 9 am to 6 pm, every day.
+Admission costs 14 € per adult and includes access to both the palace and the castle grounds.
+The palace is open to the public from 9 a.m. to 6 p.m. every day.

 Now, this is my favorite castle in Portugal!

 Also high up in Sintra, near the Pena Palace, is the Moorish Castle.
-This is actually a ruined castle nestled among the lush forests of the Sintra Mountains.
+This ruined castle is nestled among the lush forests of the Sintra Mountains.

-The Moorish Castle marks the time of Arab domination in the region and dates back to the 10th century.
+The Moorish Castle, dating back to the 10th century, marks the time of Arab domination in the region.
 It has been classified as a UNESCO World Heritage Site and is one of the most famous landmarks in Portugal.

-The Castle of the Moors has a very interesting history in addition to its spectacular view.
+The Castle of the Moors has a fascinating history and a spectacular view.
 With time, the castle’s status as a protective fortress faded, and by the 15th century, the only people living there were Jewish immigrants.

-The government had little interest in the previous military base, and the castle was largely abandoned once the Jews were exiled from Portugal.
-However, King Fernando II, obsessed with art, theatre, bohemia, and the Middle Ages, sought to transform the entire town of Sintra by ordering the renovation of the castle.
+The government had little interest in the previous military base, and the castle was abandoned mainly once the Jews were exiled from Portugal.
+However, King Fernando II, obsessed with art, theatre, bohemia, and the Middle Ages, sought to transform the entire town of Sintra by ordering the castle’s renovation.

 It is surrounded by a wild garden, which the visitor walks through before reaching its walls.
 The castle itself consists of a wall that runs along the hill, with high stone towers.

-The journey is tiring, but worth every moment of the way.
+The journey is tiring but worth every moment.
 Because it is really high up, the view extends all the way to the Atlantic Ocean on a clear day.

 The ticket costs 8 euros per adult and is valid from 9 am until 6:30 pm.